 Reference: RG-502-2083 Aesthetics, Politics and Knowledge

-This research deals with categories usually regarded as aesthetical, political and artistic, so as to renew the philosophical thinking that summons them.
-It is a research work on the production of a philosophical discourse that may flow between the polemological interior of its heritage, as well as of its exterior.
-Consequently, the problematization of the notion of contemporary in its paradoxical ontological vocation will be sought.
-The intersections that occur at an ontic level will be regarded as a consistency block formed in contemporaneity.
+This research dealt with notions usually regarded as aesthetic, political and artistic categories, proposing to renew the philosophical thinking that summons them.
+This research was dedicated to the production of a philosophical discourse that may flow between the polemical interior of its heritage, as well as of its exterior.
+Consequently, the problematization of the notion of the contemporary in its paradoxical ontological vocation was sought.
+The intersections that occur at an ontic level were regarded as a consistency block formed in contemporaneity.

-The research will be centered on the reevaluation of a philosophical modernity that is conscious of the crisis of its metaphysical vocation.
-The latter shall be considered by invoking authors who produce a transfiguration of the classical notions of historical time and of history.
-Following this approach, we will try to think critically about the relation between experience, history, memory, forgetfulness, archive and, subsequently, to deconstruct the classical notions of testimony, tradition and transmission.
-This will lead to the questioning and reconfiguration of the relation between the notions of discourse, narration, body, phantom, silence, resistance, unconscious, language and potency.
-The line of research will follow closely the works of W.Benjamin, Heidegger, G.Bataille, M.Blanchot, H.Arendt, M.Foucault, G.Deleuze, J.Derrida, JL.Nancy, J.Rancière, G.Agamben.
+The research was dedicated to the revaluation of a philosophical modernity that is conscious of the crisis of its metaphysical vocation.
+Such a question was considered by invoking authors who produce a transfiguration of the classical notions of historical time and of history.
+Following this approach, we think critically the relations involving experience, history, memory, forgetfulness, archive, subsequently proposing to deconstruct the classical notions of testimony, tradition and transmission.
+This led to the examination and the reconfiguration of the relations underlying the notions of discourse, narration, body, phantom, silence, resistance, language and potency.